GOD'S GRAND PLAN

 Then the angel showed me the river of the water of life, as clear as crystal, flowing from the throne of God and of the Lamb.
 (Revelation 22:1)

 The work of evangelism must continue throughout the world.
-But it may be true that the emphasis of the present hour should be upon that of learning stern obedience to Christ and God.
-We can develop this characteristic by looking to the Lord Jesus for every thought we think; every word we speak; and every action that we take.
+But I believe that the emphasis of the present hour should be upon that of learning stern obedience to Christ and God.
+We can develop this characteristic by looking to the Lord Jesus for every thought we think, every word we speak, and every action that we take.
 This is how we enter the rest of God.

-God has completed in vision all of His works through to the coming down of the Wife of the Lamb, the new Jerusalem, through the sky to be established upon a high mountain of the new earth.
-From there the members of the Wife will nourish, teach, and judge those people of the nations who bring their treasures to the new Jerusalem.
+In His mind, God has completed all of His works through to the coming down of the Wife of the Lamb, the new Jerusalem, through the sky to be established upon a high mountain of the new earth.
+From there, the members of the Wife will nourish, teach, and judge those people of the nations who bring their treasures to the new Jerusalem.

 The nations will walk by its light, and the kings of the earth will bring their splendor into it.
 (Revelation 21:24)